How to clean mesh sneakers

 What you need to know when cleaning mesh sneakers

-Being a porous material, stains can be absorbed into its lower membranes and be difficult to remove.
-This is why it is important to clean it quickly to avoid any indelible marks.
-Due to its structure, this material is sensitive to friction and can fray easily.
+The ultimate material for athletic shoes.
+Mesh is a highly breathable fabric, usually made of polyester or cotton, recognizable by its net-like structure.
+Often combined with other materials, this lightweight fabric makes up a large part of sneakers and athletic shoes.
+Mesh also forms the inner part of many models.
+Since it is a porous material, stains can be absorbed through its lower membranes and be difficult to remove.
+That's why it's important to clean it quickly to avoid any permanent stains.
+Because of its texture, mesh is sensitive to abrasion and can fray easily.
 For this reason, the hard brush should only be used for the most stubborn stains.

-Note that white mesh tends to become greyish or yellow over time.
+Note that white mesh tends to turn grayish or yellow over time.
 However, there is a solution presented below.

 How to clean mesh sneakers in 6 easy steps